cloudysideup/ai4se-presentation/slides.md

 - Domain Requirements
   - Rules or standards
-  - specific to domain or industry the software operates in
+  - Specific to domain or industry the software operates in

 ---